-9. At no time during her enrollment at AZ Aspire did Student ever attend a physical AZ Aspire campus.
-Her instruction was always provided while she was at home and she had no interaction with her non-disabled peers.

-10. During her time at AZ Aspire, Student missed 17 days of class.14 On most days she attended, she did not attend the full session.
-There were times Student would only attend to class 20 - 30 minutes per session and would sometimes fall asleep during the sessions.15

-11. During the time Student was at AZ Aspire and as a result of the COVID-19 pandemic, Respondent School District expanded its placement options to include ALA Virtual.

-12. Student's triennial evaluation was due in May 2021, and the IEP Team decided that no additional data was needed as Student remained eligible for special education services.16

-13. On May 13, 2021, Respondent School District held the annual IEP meeting during which Student's stated LRE was changed back to a Level H and the location was changed to ALA Virtual for the 2021 - 2022 school year.
+- 9. At no time during her enrollment at AZ Aspire did Student ever attend a physical AZ Aspire campus.
+Her instruction was always provided while she was at home and she had no interaction with her non-disabled peers. - 10.
+During her time at AZ Aspire, Student missed 17 days of class. $^{14}$ On most days she attended, she did not attend the full session.
+There were times Student would only attend to class 20-30 minutes per session and would sometimes fall asleep during the sessions. $^{15}$ - 11.
+During the time Student was at AZ Aspire and as a result of the COVID-19 pandemic, Respondent School District expanded its placement options to include ALA Virtual. - 12.
+Student's triennial evaluation was due in May 2021, and the IEP Team decided that no additional data was needed as Student remained eligible for special education services. - 13.
+On May 13, 2021, Respondent School District held the annual IEP meeting during which Student's stated LRE was changed back to a Level H and the location was changed to ALA Virtual for the 2021 2022 school year.
 The IEP stated that Student "currently receives special education services as a student with OHI as a Homebound student in a virtual setting."
 It was also noted that Student had been unsuccessful since the previous change in placement.
 The IEP set forth accommodations, but no curriculum modifications.
 The IEP goals from the May 14, 2020 IEP were not included and three new goals, all Social Emotional, were added.
-The IEP also contained a Transition Plan, and under the Graduation Plan section, it stated that it was anticipated Student would earn a High School diploma without modifications in May 2025.17

-14. The May 13, 2021 IEP also set forth that Student was to receive 150 minutes per week of specially designed home instruction by a Special Education teacher
+The IEP also contained a Transition Plan, and under the Graduation Plan section, it stated that it was anticipated Student would earn a High School diploma without modifications in May 2025. - 14.
+The May 13, 2021 IEP also set forth that Student was to receive 150 minutes per week of specially designed home instruction by a Special Education teacher and 150 minutes per week of instructional support from a Homebound teacher.
+Mother requested that Respondent School District provide 10 hours per week of specially designed instruction, but the request was denied.

-14 Exhibit 47 and 48.
+&lt;sup>14 Exhibit 47 and 48.
 See Tr.
 179:21-24 (If Student logged on, it was recorded that Student was present, regardless of how long she remained in the session.)